visa for bali

 4. Suriname (resumed 29 Aug 2024)

-Visa-free entry is strictly for tourism, short business, government visits, transit, or meetings.
+Visa-free entry is strictly for short-visit, short business, government visits, transit, or meetings.
 A valid passport (≥ 6 months validity) and return/onward tickets are required.

-This visa-exemption programme greatly simplifies short visits to Bali — whether for leisure, meetings, or transit—for eligible travellers.
-If you’re planning a longer stay or wish to work, study, or settle in Indonesia, you’ll need to apply for the appropriate visa (such as Visa on Arrival, Tourist Visa, Business Visa, or Working Visa).
+This visa-exemption programme greatly simplifies short visits to Bali, whether for leisure, meetings, or transit for eligible travellers.
+If you’re planning a longer stay or wish to work, study, or settle in Indonesia, you’ll need to apply for the appropriate visa.

 Common Questions About Visas for Bali